 – Registrant Name

-– Email, address, and main contact phone number
+– Primary contact email, address, and phone number

-📝 If privacy protection is enabled, the system will display a proxy address – this is common with registrars like Namecheap or Google Domains.
+📝 If anonymous (Privacy protection), the system will display a proxy address – this is common with registrars like Namecheap or Google Domains.

-Example: A fashion shop owner lost the domain “examplefashion.vn” because it was registered under a former partner’s name and the WHOIS email was unknown – leading to a 3-month dispute.
+Example: A fashion store owner used the domain “examplefashion.vn” and lost it because the domain was in the name of a former partner, and they did not know the email address in WHOIS – leading to a dispute lasting 3 months.

 Technical and management information